drduh/YubiKey-Guide/README.md

 $ export KEYID=0xFF3E7D88647EBCDB
 ```

-# Sign with an existing key (optional)
+# Sign with existing key

-If you already have a PGP key, you may want to sign the new key with the old one to prove that the new key is controlled by you.
+(Optional) If you already have a PGP key, you may want to sign the new key with the old one to prove that the new key is controlled by you.

 Export your existing key to move it to the working keyring: